au-heartbeat/Heartbeat/README.md

 ### 3.4.2 Cycle Time

 The calculation process data and final result of Cycle Time are calculated by rounding method, and two digits are kept after the decimal point.
 Such as: 3.567...
 Is 3.56; 3.564...
 Is 3.56.
-- `Cycle time`: the time it take for each card start ‘to do’ until move to ‘done’.
+- `Cycle time`: the time it take for each card from start to end.
+Heartbeat has 8 states (as below) for board card and it will sum up the time for states, excluding `To do` and `Done` as cycle time.
+So it's important that client map Jira column/status to the heartbeat state correctly.
+  - To do
+  - Analysis
+  - In dev
+  - Block
+  - Review
+  - Waiting for testing
+  - testing
+  - Done
-- Definition for ‘Average Cycle Time(Days/SP)’: how many days does it take on average to complete a point?
+- Definition for ‘Average Cycle Time(Days/SP)’: how many days does it take on average to complete a point
+  - Factors
+    - Collection date type (exclude weekend & holidays)
+    - Selected crews
-- Formula for ‘Average Cycle Time(Days/SP)’: sum of cycle time for done cards/done cards story points
+- Formula for ‘Average Cycle Time(Days/SP)’: `sum of cycle time for done cards`/`sum of story points of done cards`
-- Definition for ‘Average Cycle Time(Days/Card)’: how many days does it take on average to complete a card?
+- Definition for ‘Average Cycle Time(Days/Card)’: how many days does it take on average to complete a card
+  - Factors
+    - Collection date type (exclude weekend & holidays)
+    - Selected board crews
-- Formula for ‘Average Cycle Time(Days/Card)’: sum of cycle time for done cards/done cards count
+- Formula for ‘Average Cycle Time(Days/Card)’: `sum of cycle time for done cards`/`done cards count`

 ![Image 3-24](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/10.png)\
 _Image 3-24，Cycle Time Report_